rewgs/open-stage-control-ts/resources/docs/docs/remote-control.md

 #### `/EDIT id properties options`

 Apply a set of options to an existing widget by replacing the old ones with the new ones.
 This ignores the widget's `lock` property.
+If sent by a custom module using `receive()`, this command will not be prevented by the server's `read-only` option.

 - `id`: `string`, widget's `id`
 - `properties`: `string`, [JSON5](https://github.com/json5/json5) stringified object defining the new properties to merge